Equal Opportunities for Students - 2021/22

 4.6 The University will make reasonable adjustments to ensure that its publicity material, events and information services are accessible to all applicants.

-4.7 The University is committed to providing equality awareness guidance and training for staff involved in admissions and selection and expects staff to participate fully in this.
+4.7 The University is committed to providing equality, diversity and inclusion and recruitment and selection training for staff involved in admissions and selection..
+Training is mandatory and requires recompletion every 2 years.

 5 Educational and Service Provision

 5.1 The University will promote equality of opportunity through its educational provision and its approach to teaching and learning through course design and delivery, and assessment.

 5.2 The University is committed to the principles of equality through access to, and fair treatment in, the services it provides and the facilities it offers to its students and to its employees.
 Where a service cannot be offered to all who wish to use it, any restrictions on access, or any decision to restrict access, will be reasonable and lawful.